zvercodebender/community-plugins/deployit-udm-plugins/utility-plugins/application-configuration-plugin/README.md

-# Dictionary Extensions Plugin #
+# Application Configuration Plugin #

-This document describes the functionality provided by the dictionary extensions plugin.
+This document describes the functionality provided by the Application Configuration Plugin.

 See the **Deployit Reference Manual** for background information on Deployit and deployment concepts.

 # Overview #

-The dictionary-extensions-plugin is a Deployit plugin that extends the udm.Dictionary.
+The application-configuration-plugin is a Deployit plugin that defines the udm.ApplicationConfiguration, allowing to define a kind of dictionary in the deployment package.

 ##Features##

-* ext.HierarchicalDictionary
+* udm.ApplicationConfiguration

 # Requirements #